g-nogueira/ha-templates/blueprints/advanced_monitoring_alert/ACKNOWLEDGEMENT_SYSTEM.md

 ### **Step 1: Create Required Helper**

+> ⚠️ **Storage Limitation**: Home Assistant input_text helpers are limited to 255 characters.
+This means you can store approximately 3-5 acknowledgements simultaneously.
+For high-volume environments, consider using multiple helpers for different alarm categories or shorter alarm names.

 Create a single input_text helper that will store acknowledgement state for ALL alarms:

 #### Via UI: